helloworlddan/hello-world.sh/site/content/posts/the-promise-of-fargate.md

 much engineering time it needed to originally write this code makes me _love_ Fargate.
-I am eager to experiment further with the recent announcements around time and event-based triggers for executing Fargate tasks, since this would finally present a feasible method of integrating long-running task into serverless architectures on AWS.
+I am eager to experiment further with the recent announcements around time and event-based triggers for executing Fargate tasks, since this would finally present a feasible method of integrating long-running tasks into serverless architectures on AWS.

 All in all, Fargate allows engineers to focus on running their workloads without